 Joint Atlantic Seminar for the History of Medicine

-The Program for the History of Science and Medicine at Yale University and the Section of the History of Medicine at Yale Medical School are pleased to the host the 16th Joint Atlantic Seminar (JAS Med) for the History of Medicine on October 5 - 6 in New Haven.
-This years theme is Networks of Health and Healing.
+The Program for the History of Science and Medicine at Yale University and the Section of the History of Medicine at Yale Medical School were pleased to the host the 16th Joint Atlantic Seminar (JAS Med) for the History of Medicine on October 5 - 6, 2018 in New Haven.
+The theme was Networks of Health and Healing.